Modesto, California

 Housing

-Now, for the record we’re comparing Modesto to other California cities.
-Given that qualification we will say that Modesto has some beautiful neighborhoods, like the Graceada park or Coffee-Sylvan areas, with cool, older renovated homes.
+Now, for the record, we’re comparing Modesto to other California cities.
+Given that qualification, we will say that Modesto has some beautiful neighborhoods, like Graceada Park or Coffee-Sylvan areas, with cool, older renovated homes.
 What’s more, these homes are priced incredibly reasonably compared to other options closer to San Francisco.
-If you’re looking for a beautiful, historic home, at a reasonable price Modesto could be your spot.
+If you’re looking for a beautiful, historic home at a reasonable price, Modesto could be your spot.

-For being kind of in the middle of nowhere Modesto has a lot going on.
-The revitalized downtown has great restaurants, a performing arts center with 2 amazing venues, a symphony orchestra, an opera company, a repertory theater company and several theaters showing new and independent movies and live music.
-There is also a thriving art community, a majestic park with an outdoor theater for free summer concerts.
+For being kind of in the middle of nowhere, Modesto has a lot going on.
+The revitalized downtown has great restaurants, a performing arts center with two amazing venues, a symphony orchestra, an opera company, a repertory theater company, and several theaters showing new and independent movies and live music.
+There is also a thriving art community a majestic park with an outdoor theater for free summer concerts.

-If you want to see what locals get up to in Modesto check out the calendar of events: https://allevents.in/modesto
+If you want to see what locals get up to in Modesto, check out the calendar of events.

 Modesto is truly an agricultural center of the United States.
 The area produces 8% of the entire agricultural output of the country so expect lots of local workers to depend directly or indirectly on farm production.
 The corporate business here is also connected to the food industry.
 Foster Farms and Save Mart Supermarkets (operate Lucky’s, FoodMaxx and Albertsons) are here.